-- (i) Immediately activate the nearest fire alarm pull station to alert people to evacuate the building. - (ii) Call UMBC Police at 410-455-5555 or 911 from a safe location to report the fire and give as much information as possible.
+- Immediately activate the nearest fire alarm pull station to alert people to evacuate the building. - Call UMBC Police at 410-455-5555 or 911 from a safe location to report the fire and provide as much information as possible.

 Evacuation from the building: